MarlinFirmware/MarlinDocumentation/_setting/extruder.md

 - name: ELECTROMAGNETIC_SWITCHING_TOOLHEAD
   disabled: true
   brief: Electromagnetic Switching Toolhead
   long: Parking for CoreXY / HBot kinematics.
 Toolheads are parked at one edge and held with an electromagnet.
-Supports more than 2 Toolheads. ([Video Demonstration](https://youtu.be/JolbsAKTKf4)).
+Supports more than 2 Toolheads.
+  videos:
+    - JolbsAKTKf4
   subopts:
   - name: SWITCHING_TOOLHEAD_Z_HOP
     type: mm